simon-staal/Decision-Tree-Coursework/readme.md

 Overview
 --------
 Our decision tree can be run to generate pruned and un-pruned decision trees on both the clean and noisy data by calling `python3 decision_tree.py` (Note this implementation was built using python 3.8.10).
 The visualised decision trees can be found after execution in the [**figures**](figures/) directory.
+The report for the project can be found [**here**](report/report.pdf).

 [**helper_functions**](helper_functions/)
 -----